+National Minority Health Month, observed in April, is sponsored by the Office of Minority Health.
 Recognizing that health is the key to progress and equity in all other things, Dr. Booker T. Washington proposed the observance of National Negro Health Week in April 1915.
 He called on local health departments, schools, churches, businesses, professional associations, and the most influential organizations in the African-American community to "pull together" and "unite… in one great National Health Movement."

-National Minority Health Month Sponsor: Office of Minority Health
+National Minority Health Month Sponsor:

-To learn more, visit: http://www.minorityhealth.hhs.gov
+To learn more, visit: www.minorityhealth.hhs.gov

 Personalized Cause supports National Minority Health Month.